eliasffyksen/MiniSnakes/README.md

-# How to write a game of snake in 10 lines of code
+# How to write a game of snake in 12 lines of code

-## Setup
 First of all a want to declare this article the founding document of snaketronics.

 > Snaketronics: